DumbGameMaker/Gold-Mining-Sim/README.md

 If you want to contribute to the project, make sure you read the issue tracker first. also look at the roadmap (WIP) to know what you can help with.
-When you push your changes, please push to the 'Community' branch.
+When you push your changes, please push to an alternate branch.
 Thank you for your support!

 To report bugs, follow the format found in issue #2 and anyone can help you.